elastic/rally/docs/install.rst

 Prerequisites
 -------------

-Rally does not support Windows and is only actively tested on MacOS and Linux.
+Rally does not support Windows and is only actively tested on macOS and Linux.
 Install the following packages first.

 .. _install_python: